 - 4. The Registrar reviews the Archival Memorandum for verification of course number, title, credits, prerequisites, contact hours, duration, relation to other curricula, cost to student, and catalog description.
 When approved, the Registrar signs the Archival Memorandum cover sheet and forwards the form to the Dean.
 If the Archival is not approved, the Registrar returns the form to the Department for revision. - 5.
 The Dean reviews the Archival Memorandum for purpose, feasibility, budgetary impact, design, and evaluation.
 When approved, the Dean signs the Archival Memorandum cover sheet and sends the form to the VPAA.
 If not approved, the form is returned to the Department for revision. - 6.
-The VPAA reviews the Archival Memorandum from the perspective of institutional scope and sequence.
-When approved, the VPAA signs the Archival Memorandum cover page and sends the form to the President.
+The VPAA reviews the Archival Memorandum from the perspective of institutional scope and sequence and makes final approval.
 If not approved, the form is returned to the Dean who coordinates necessary revisions with the Department. - 7.
-The President reviews the course Archival Memorandum.
-When approved or disapproved, the President returns the form to the VPAA. - 8.
 The VPAA's office archives the original printed and electronic Course Archival Memorandums and distributes copies of the approved form to the Registrar, Department, Dean, Associate Deans, and Learning Resources Center.